-Students enrolled in a Bachelor of Arts or Bachelor of Science program with a concentration may declare one concentration.
+Students enrolled in a Bachelor of Arts or Bachelor of Science program with a concentration may declare one concentration prior to the start of their final academic term and submission of their graduation application.
 If a student wishes to complete more than one concentration, the student may appeal to the Dean of Curriculum and Faculty Affairs.